smartdevicelink/sdl_app_library_guides/docs/Video Streaming for Navigation Apps/Video Streaming/index.md

 To stream video from a SDL app use the `SDLStreamingMediaManager` class.
 A reference to this class is available from the `SDLManager`.
 You can choose to create your own video streaming manager, or you can use the `CarWindow` API to easily stream video to the head unit.

 !!!
 NOTE
-Due to an iOS limitation, video can not be streamed when the app on the device is backgrounded or when the device is sleeping/locked.
-Text will automatically be displayed telling the user that they must bring their device app to the foreground.
+Due to an iOS limitation, video can not be streamed when the app on the phone is backgrounded or when the phone is sleeping/locked.
+Text will automatically be displayed telling the user that they must bring the application to the foreground.
 !!!

 ### Transports for Video Streaming